 Establishment of organoids in matrigel

 Our initial strategy to develop liver organoids, stems from the seminal research of Takebe and colleagues(12).
 Whilst Takebe et al used Human Induced Pluripotent Stem Cell (hiPSC) derived hepatocytes, MSC and Human Umbilical Vein Endothelial Cells (HUVECS) cultured in matrigel with a host of factors to obtain organoids, we used adult hepatocytes from cadaveric donors and MSC cultured in serum free matrigel.
-Organoids were established after 14 days in culture (Figure S1A).
+Organoids were analysed after 14 days in culture (Figure S1A).
 Confocal imaging of these organoids revealed strong expression of hepatocyte markers (Figure S1B).
 Our rationale for the ratio of cells to be cultured was based on our previous experience of a 2-D co-culture system of Hepatocytes and MSC, which resulted in improved hepatocyte function(13).
 We tested four different ratios of hepatocytes cultured with MSC.
 Albumin production and ability to metabolise ammonium chloride to urea were used as functional readouts of the resulting organoids after two weeks in culture.
 Hepatocytes and MSC cultured in a two to one ratio respectively, gave rise to the highest albumin production (Figure S2A).
 Interestingly, the urea production was the highest when using a one to one ratio (Figure S2B).
 When using a two to one ratio of cultured cells, these organoids produced albumin over a period of two weeks, peaking from day 10 onwards (Figure S3A).
 These organoids were also able to metabolise ammonium chloride to produce urea from day 4 peaking at day 14 as well (Figure S3B).

 Establishing organoids using methylcellulose as a scaffold

 Matrigel whilst proving to be an excellent scaffold for studying and understanding basic biology of organ development, it’s clinical application is somewhat restricted as it is a gelatinous substance derived from Engelbreth-Holm-Swarm (EHS) mouse sarcoma cells.
 Therefore, we hypothesised that substituting matrigel with methylcellulose as a scaffold for the growth of organoids might be a useful approach to using organoids for future clinical application (Figure S4).
 Having studied the composition of growth factors present in matrigel (Corning), we tested the effects of Transforming Growth Factor-β (TGF-β), Hepatocyte Growth Factor (HGF) and Epidermal Growth Factor (EGF); individually and in combination, in methylcellulose for the ability to produce organoids.
-A two-part hepatocyte to one-part MSC ratio were maintained and cultured in untreated 6-well tissue culture plates.
-We obtained organoids of varying shapes and sizes (50-600µm) (Figure 1A).
+A two-part hepatocyte to one-part MSC ratio were maintained and cultured in the presence of methyl cellulose and growth factors in non-tissue culture 6-well plates.
+After 14 days in culture, we observed organoids of varying shapes and sizes (50-600µm) (Figure 1A).
 Interestingly no organoids were obtained when these growth factors were added individually in cultures (Figure 1B).
 Surprisingly, the addition of all three growth factors in culture yielded organoids that weren’t as big in comparison to organoids from TGF-β and EGF growth factor combination (Figure 1C, D).

-Liver function activities of organoids
+Liver function activities of organoids cultured in methylcellulose